 12A.
 Zoning Administrator’s Report

 Graber distributed an updated Checklist for June 2020 and TLT 2020 Land Use Permits spreadsheet through Permit #2020-39, and ZBA Appeals ZBA 2020-3. on-going permit status, and current zoning applications were summarized as well.
 Petersen 31 has new owner; Airport has new owners.
 Graber reports 40 permits to date, lots going on, 3 more Short Term rentals notified.
-Graber also stated that the Keep Torch Lake Blue signs can be placed on the lake side of homes, as well as in the setbacks.
+Graber also stated that the Keep Torch Lake Blue signs can be placed on the lake side of homes.

 12B.
 PC Representative on ZBA Report